Waste Reduction Week

 - Avoid gas-powered garden equipment like lawnmowers, string trimmers and leaf blowers.
 On a per-engine basis these emit more nitrous oxide, sulfur oxide, carbon monoxide and hydrocarbon pollution than automobiles.

 - Turn off lights and electrical appliances when not in use, use a programmable thermostat, switch to compact fluorescent light bulbs, let food cool before refrigerating.
 Buy an energy efficient appliance when replacing.
-For more information, see the 2011 EnerGuide Appliance Directory.
+For more information, read about the EnerGuide label.